ucc23/ucc/_pages/DBs_edits.md

 entries are named '50A, 51A, 52A, 53A, 54A, 55A' so these are probably from a previous
 article.

-These entries share naming convention (LP) with
-Liu & Pang (2019) presented their new OCs with no formal ID assigned (only numbers)
+These entries share naming convention (LP) with Liu & Pang (2019) presented their new OCs with no formal ID assigned (only numbers).

 ## Borissova et al. 2018